michael2012z/BitBible/markdown/Etheridge/files/1Cor.md

 1. Though in every tongue of men and of angels I spoke, and had not love, I should be as brass which soundeth, or a cymbal which giveth voice.

-2. And though there were in me prophecy, and I knew all mysteries, and all knowledge, and though there were in me all faith, as that I could remove the mountain,Mountains.-WALTON'S edit. and love were not in me, I should be nothing.
+2. And though there were in me prophecy, and I knew all mysteries, and all knowledge, and though there were in me all faith, as that I could remove the mountain,

 3. And if all I have I make to feed the poor, and I deliver my body to burn, and love be not in me, I profit nothing.